mehtajinesh/GCP-Data-Engineer-Path/module-3-modernize-data-lake-data-warehouse/01-intro-to-data-engineering/part-1-role-of-data-engineer.md

 ## Why built data pipelines

-- Want to get their data intor a place (dashboard/report/ML Model) from where business can make data-driven decisions.
+- Want to get our data into a place (dashboard/report/ML Model) from where business can make data-driven decisions.
 - Data has to be in usable condition for someone to use and make decisions

 ## Why Data Lake